 News & Events

 News: National Institute of Technology (NIT), Kurukshetra, India, has signed an MoU with the University of Toledo to co-operate in terms of academics and research (e.g. faculty exchange).
 The MoU encourages faculty, knowledge, and student exchange between both the parties.
-Given the above context, Dr. A. Kumar (Chair, Civil Engineering) and Dr. V. Devabhaktuni (Associate Professor, EECS Department), both from the University of Toledo, interacted with Department Chairs, Faculty, Postgraduate, and Undergraduate Students of Civil, Computer, ECE, and Electrical Departments of NIT.
+Given the above context, Dr. A. Kumar (Chair, Civil and Environmental Engineering) and Dr. V. Devabhaktuni (Associate Professor, EECS Department), both from the University of Toledo, interacted with Department Chairs, Faculty, Postgraduate, and Undergraduate Students of Civil, Computer, ECE, and Electrical Departments of NIT.
 Drs.
 Kumar and Devabhaktuni held several meetings coordinated by the Center for Continuing Education & External Collaboration (CCEEC) of NIT during October 14-15, 2009.
 One of the several objectives is "graduate student recruitment".
 The meetings were attended by 150-200 faculty and students of NIT.

 The State of Post-Graduate Environmental Education in the United States: This article appears in the September 2012 issue of EM Magazine, a publication of the Air & Waste Management Association (A&WMA; www.awma.org).
 To obtain copies and reprints, please contact A&WMA directly at 1-412-232-3444.